ClemBotProject/ClemBot/CONTRIBUTING.md

 * Copy `BotSecrets.json.template` and rename that copy to `BotSecrets.json`
 * Copy/paste the token from the Discord page into the `BotToken` empty string
 * Create a database name (Whatever you want it doesnt matter)
+* Set a custom bot prefix that will invoke your commands

 ## Setting up the build environment